-So lets quickly talk about living minimally, what it all means and how it will impact your life and home style.
+So lets quickly talk about how to live minimally, what it all means and how it will impact your life and home.

 How is all of this beneficial to me?